JayMcConnon/DSS-Bot/docs/supported/README.md

  * b_virtualserver_channelgroup_list

 ### Terraria
-Requires tshock server mod, and a REST user token, which can be passed to GameDig with the additional option: token
+Requires tshock server mod, and a REST user token, which can be passed to DSS-Bot with the additional option: token (Will be added in future update)